rizwankhan1787/thoughtworks_assignment/README.md

 ### Run rizz_uating
-To spin up the muzzu_uating environment you can run *muzzu_master.sh* as follows:
+To spin up the rizz_uating environment you can run *rizz_main.sh* as follows:

 ````bash
 $ ./rizz_main.sh rizz_uat up